-Inside The Private Chat Rooms Trump Supporters Are Using To Manipulate French Voters
+Inside The Private Chatrooms Trump Supporters Are Using To Manipulate French Voters

 12. This allows trolls to appear French without actually needing to speak French.

-13. Recently, in a sub-room called #Materials, a user started posting transparent cut-outs of Florian Philippot, a vice president of the Front National and one of Marine Le Pen’s main advisors.
+13. Recently, in a sub-room called #Materials, a user started posting transparent cut-outs of Fillon, a former prime minister who is the leading mainstream candidate to take on Marine Le Pen.

 14. The document ends by directing users to 4chan’s politics message board, 8chan’s The Bureau of Memetic Warfare, and Reddit’s /r/The_Europe.